 The Centers for Disease Control recommends that everyone 6 months and older get their flu vaccine every year.
 This year, it’s more important than ever to get your flu shot due to the coronavirus pandemic.
 While the flu vaccine does not protect you against getting COVID-19, it is possible to get the flu and COVID-19 at the same time.
-Therefore, reduce your risk of getting the flu by getting the flu vaccine this flu season.
+Therefore, reduce your risk of getting the flu and the spread of coronavirus by getting the flu vaccine this flu season.

 It's especially imperative for pregnant women to get a flu vaccine.
 According to the Centers for Disease Control, the flu is more likely to cause severe illness in pregnant women than in women of reproductive age who are not pregnant.
 Changes in the immune system, heart, and lungs during pregnancy make pregnant women (and women up to two weeks postpartum) more prone to severe illness from flu, including illness resulting in hospitalization.